JohnnyTheG/AutoRefs/Assets/AutoRefs/Documentation/readme.txt

 == Support ==

-If you require further support or find a bug please email assetstore@johnnygray.co.uk
+If you require further support or find a bug please email unity@johnnygray.co.uk